 Most researchers and ADHD experts believe the disorder has a neurological basis.
 Researchers are exploring the possibility that these kids inherit a physical inability to regulate levels of neurotransmitters (substances that transmit signals in the brain), such as dopamine.

 Less plausible explanations include drug or alcohol abuse by the mother during pregnancy or psychological trauma early in the child's life.
 But these hypotheses don't account for the vast majority of children with ADHD whose mothers didn't use harmful substances and who didn't go through hard times as babies and toddlers.

-A minority of medical experts have argued that the ADHD diagnosis is overused for children who simply have difficulty adjusting to the structure of classroom life.
+Some medical experts have argued that the ADHD diagnosis is overused for children who simply have difficulty adjusting to the structure of classroom life, which is increasingly rigid and involves less time on the playground.
 If you're the parent of such a child, your child may not need medical treatment.
-You may just need to exercise more patience and take responsibility for creating the right environment for your child to prosper in school, experts say.
+You may just need to exercise more patience and help create the right environment for your child to prosper in school, experts say.

 What are the symptoms?